SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 2/Workflow nets.md

 They are particular types of [[Petri nets]].
 They use places as conditions and transition as activity instances.
-Tokens are colored and they represent process instances (with an identifier).
+Tokens are colored, and they represent process instances (with an identifier).
 They have only a starting place (i) with no arc ongoing and only a final place (o) with no arcs outgoing.
 We have control flow patterns with their own semantic (up to the designer): and split/join, xor split/join.
 We have automatic, user, external and time triggers.